-Offside flows were modeled utilizing SSA.
-A combined SSA model of the proposed hydrologic and hydraulic conditions was created as part of the Final Drainage Report to analyze flows.
-The pond will have an inlet structure with rip-rap to collect sediment as it enters the pond.
-The outlet structure will direct the water to the existing storm drain system.
+Long term water quality features that will be implemented include a detention pond in the southwest corner of Lot 1, that will collect stormwater runoff.
+All stormwater in the development will be directed to the detention pond in the southwest corner of the property before flowing into the Adobe Creek and distribute it to the ultimate receiving water source, the Colorado River.
+The pond will have inlet structures with rip-rap to collect sediment as it enters the pond.
+There will be an outlet structure that direct the water into underground piping.
 The detention pond has outlet works designed so the pond acts as an extended detention basin to meet SWMM water quality requirements.
 Orifice holes will allow the WQCV to drain the pond in less than 40 hours.
-The pond will be landscaped with a weed-free native seed mix and some trees for aesthetics and shade.
+The pond will be revegetated with a weed-free native seed mix appropriate for the site soils and conditions.